 Testosterone is considered the macho hormone of men, but women have it, too.
-Learn all about testosterone and its role in balancing hormones.
+Learn all about the importance of testosterone for the female body and its role in balancing hormones, here.

 Testosterone For Our Body

 Testosterone whets the appetite for sex, strengthens muscles and bones and provides the necessary energy boost to face everyday life.
 It is not only a male hormone but just as important for women.
 Only the right amount is important.
 Because if the hormones are not in balance, we feel weak and lack energy or gain weight, for example.
 But there are also a lot of other symptoms.
 If you think something is odd with your body, soul or mind, talk to a doctor.
 It could have to do with your hormones or even be something completely different.
 Medics are there to help you.

 The Sex Hormone Testosterone In Men And Women

 Testosterone is a sex hormone or androgen, that occurs in both the male and female body.
 However, the mode of action and the concentration differ.
 Men have much more of it in their bodies than women.
 Therefore this hormone is also the most important and best-known one of the “strong sex”.
 In men, the testicles are its main producer.
 But women also produce testosterone, mainly in the ovaries.
 Tthe adrenal glands also produce a small amount of it in both men and women.

 Diseases or disorders of the adrenal gland can lead to the formation of large amounts of testosterone.
 For example, the hereditary adrenogenital syndrome causes the disturbance of forming two other hormones in the adrenal glands.
 The hormonal glands then produce less aldosterone and cortisol and instead more testosterone.